 CO2 emissions have fallen by 20% in the country since 1990, including -0.9% in 2019 alone.
 With the context of the Covid-19 health crisis, according to a report by Climate Transparency, they have recorded an actual drop in 2020: -13% between January and May.
 Compared to other G20 countries, France is even at the forefront in terms of reducing GHG emissions, particularly with regard to the decarbonisation of the energy and building sectors.

 What is the situation at Teréga with regard to carbon neutrality commitment?
 “Since 2017, the BE POSITIVE programme is pursuing an ambitious objective: gradually erase the environmental footprint of our activities.
-To achieve carbon neutrality in 2020 and generate positive value by 2025.
 Our ambition is to be exemplary and preemptive with a proactive approach: Avoid-Reduce-Offset", explains Laëtitia Mahenc, head of the Environment & Corporate Social Responsibility department.
 An approach that produces results!

 Since 2017, Teréga’s overall Carbon Footprint has fallen by a quarter.